The course is broken down into small, manageable sections designed to improve your learning. At the end of each section is a multiple-choice quiz.

 - Identify customers to whom sale or service must be refused according to state and territory legislation.

 Refuse to provide alcohol.

 - Refuse sale or service in a professional manner, state reasons for the refusal, and where appropriate point out signage.

 - Provide appropriate assistance to customers when refusing service.

-- Where appropriate, give customers a verbal warning and ask them to leave the premises according to organisation or house requirements, the specific situation and provisions of state or territory legislation and regulations.
+- Where appropriate, give customers a verbal warning and ask them to leave the premises according to organisational or house requirements, the specific situation, and provisions of state or territory legislation and regulations.

 - Use appropriate communication and conflict resolution skills to handle difficult situations.

-- Refer difficult situations beyond the scope of individual responsibility to the appropriate person.
+- Refer difficult situations beyond the scope of own responsibility to the appropriate person.

-- Promptly identify situations that pose a threat to the safety or security of colleagues, customers or property, and seek assistance from appropriate colleagues according to organisational policy.
+- Promptly identify situations that pose a threat to the safety or security of colleagues, customers or property, and seek assistance from appropriate colleagues according to organisational or house policy.